- Technical minimum: single socket with two cores.

-- Ideal: dual socket, four or more cores per CPU
+- Recommended minimum: dual socket with four or more cores per CPU

 Local Storage (SATA/SAS)